xuri/excelize-doc/en/cell.md

 func (f *File) SetCellDefault(sheet, axis, value string) error
 ```

-SetCellDefault provides a function to set string type value of a cell as default format without escaping the cell.
+SetCellDefault provides a function to set the string type value of a cell as a default format without escaping the cell.

 ## Set integer value {#SetCellInt}